clarai1/trie/README.md

 The goal of this project is to generate a trie of words (incluting only letters A-Z, non-case-sensitive), that can be visualized through a user interface implemented with Tkinter.

 A Trie is described by its height and its root, which is a TrieNode.
 A TrieNode has a value and a dictionary containing all his children, indexed by the children's values.
 Another property of the TrieNode is the "is_word" property.
-If it is `True`, then it means that the TrieNode is the final letter of a word.
+If it is `True`, then the TrieNode is the final letter of a word.

 A Trie object has the following functions:

-1. `find`: given a string of letters, returns `True` if the string is present in the Trie, else returns `False`.
+- `find`: given a string of letters, returns `True` if the string is present in the Trie, else returns `False`.
-2. `insert`: given a string of letters, inserts the string into the Trie.
+- `insert`: given a string of letters, inserts the string into the Trie.
-3. `remove`: given a string of letters, if the string is in the Trie, removes the string from the Trie.
+- `remove`: given a string of letters, if the string is in the Trie, removes the string from the Trie.

-The advantage to use a Trie to store words is that the running time of each of these functions only depends on the lenght of the input word.
+The advantage to use a Trie to store words is that the running time of each of these functions only depends on the length of the input word.

 # Structure of the project

-`trie.py` contains the implementation of the Trie class.
+`trie.py` contains the implementation of the TrieNode and Trie classes.

 `view_trie.py` contains the implementation of the ViewTrie class, this class is used to generate the user interface to visualize tries.